 A virtual – but very real – celebration of the British pig industry

 Hundreds of people logged in to witness the 2020 National Pig Awards in a virtual celebration of excellence and innovation across the sector.

 The 2020 National Pig Awards, humorously hosted by TV presenter Mark Durden-Smith, alongside Pig World editor Alistair Driver, were broadcast online on Monday 16th November.

-A total of 15 National Pig Awards were handed out on the night, as well the NPA’s Chris Brant Award and the David Black Award.
+In total, 15 National Pig Awards were handed out, covering all aspects of pig production, as well as the highly coveted Chris Brant and David Black Awards.

 Head judge Stewart Houston said the standard of entries was as high as ever, giving the judges an incredibly difficult task.
 “They all earned it as they continued to push the boundaries.
 “Congratulations to all the winners, who each demonstrated something different and special about their businesses, and also to the finalists who did well to get this far.”

 While we all missed coming together for a night of celebration, Pig World sent all the finalists, sponsors and judges a bottle of Prosecco to enjoy during the event, while some sponsors linked up with others to watch as a group.
 These included Boehringer.

 Dr David Strachan, the company’s business head of avian & swine said: “Nothing will beat the party atmosphere of the awards celebration in London, but sitting at home watching the awards together virtually, punctuated by witty banter (on and off the livestream), with glasses charged and a few nibbles to hand seemed a fitting way to mark the event in 2020.”

 There was lots of interest on social media and some people made a special effort, with Plumpton College’s Flavian Obiero adjudged to be the ‘best dressed viewer’, winning a bottle of Châteauneuf-du-Pape red wine for his troubles.